Mitch Garver Player Props: Rangers vs. Angels

 Mitch Garver At The Plate

-- Garver is hitting .267 with three doubles, three home runs and five walks.
+- Garver has four doubles, three home runs and five walks while batting .286.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.